Fantasy NASCAR Similar Track Guide

 Unique

 Nashville is a unique track.
 It’s 1.33 miles and concrete.
-It’s almost a mix between Dover and some shorter-flat tracks.
+It’s almost a mix between Dover and high-speed 1.5-mile tracks.
+I’ll note though, it’s really neither and more of a hybrid.

 New Hampshire